kilgorezack/otterdrift/README.md

 **Internet that drifts with you.**

-OtterDrift is a broadband experience brand that positions internet service as a lifestyle product rather than a utility.
+OtterDrift is a demonstration broadband experience brand that positions internet service as a lifestyle product rather than a utility.
 The website guides users through a personalized, Apple-inspired buying flow — no technical jargon, no speed tiers, no confusing comparisons.
 Users describe how they live, and OtterDrift shapes a named plan around them.

 ## Project Overview